updatecli/website/content/en/blog/2024/01/updatecli_cdevents.md

 I am sorry but I had to say it.

 Don't get me wrong,  CI tools like Jenkins, disrupted the way we build software.
 Jenkins has a tremendous plugin ecosystem.
-Even 20 years after its creation, Jenkins remains in the top 10 of the Linux Foundation project with the biggest development velocity as per Linux Foundation [**link**](https://docs.google.com/spreadsheets/d/1aiHuku3_DZZCjcdm9FLftIVjSWsSdcoBrhOp37Jwi5g/edit#gid=1169691230)
+Even almost 20 years after its creation, Jenkins remains in the top 10 of the Linux Foundation project with the biggest development velocity as per Linux Foundation [**link**](https://docs.google.com/spreadsheets/d/1aiHuku3_DZZCjcdm9FLftIVjSWsSdcoBrhOp37Jwi5g/edit#gid=1169691230)

 And yet I truly believe a CI should focus on orchestrating pipelines by leveraging various [**CD events**](https://cdevents.dev/) while being agnostic of what those pipelines are doing.